shawlu95/microservice-ticketing-app/readme.md

 - The **infra workflow** is executed every time
 - DockerHub credentials are added to GitHub as secrets so docker push can be executed on digital ocean's machines
 - In GitHub container, install `doctl`, switch context to digital ocean, deploy the latest image
+- The [ingress-srv.yaml](./infra/k8s-prod/ingress-srv.yaml) points to the actual purchased domain.

 In this tutorial we use Digital Ocean to deploy the app.